szilard/GBM-perf/README.md

 lightgbm uses GPU at 5-10% and meanwhile CPU at 100% (all cores).

 catboost uses GPU at ~80% and 1 CPU core at 100%.
-Unlike the other tools catboost takes all the GPU memory available when it starts training no matter of data size (so we don't know how much memory it needs by using the standard monitoring tools).
+Unlike the other tools catboost takes all the GPU memory available when it starts training no matter of the data size (so we don't know how much memory it needs by using the standard monitoring tools).

 More details [here](https://github.com/szilard/GBM-perf/issues/11).